-What a lot of people seemingly misunderstand is the sort of idea of thresholds or spiritual bases of knowledge; that we must pass through a specific initiation to move beyond it.
+There are thresholds or spiritual bases of knowledge.
+We must pass through a specific initiation, or layer of knowledge and gnosis, to move beyond it.

 The true self is one of those gateways.

-When we move closer and closer to this true self– releasing the wounds and baggage we carry, healing, understanding who we are at the deepest levels– we realize that the true self is one of those thresholds.
-It is not a final destination.
+When we move closer and closer to this true self– releasing the wounds and baggage we carry, healing, understanding who we are at the deepest levels– we realize that the true self is not a final destination.

 Those forces within us are not in opposition, they need not battle.
 They are simply different aspects of ourselves.
 We can be both shy and violent, both masculine and feminine, and have differing aspects of ourselves that have a different voice, different aims, and different thoughts on what we should be doing with ourselves.